redBorder/redborder-documentation/docs/guides/integrations/zabbix.md

 ### Parameters

+To integrate Zabbix, this parameters are required to know for the configuration:

 | Parameter          | Description                                      |
 | ------------------ | ------------------------------------------------ |
 | Zabbix Endpoint    | The Endpoint address of your Zabbix instance.    |